HOME • SEARCH • EMAIL • ABOUT

 - Dye: Used for a long time as a natural source of dye.
 Woodchips still used as source of haematoxylin, used in histology for staining.

 A versatile dye, it was also widely used on textiles and paper.
-(3) Wood yields a series of dyes in darker tints of grey, brown, violet, blue, and black, and provide a fairly permanent color to certain natural fabrics like silk, wool and cotton, and natural fabrics like nylon and rayon.
+(3) Wood yields a series of dyes in darker tints of gray, brown, violet, blue, and black, and provide a fairly permanent color to certain natural fabrics like silk, wool and cotton, and natural fabrics like nylon and rayon.
 It is also used on leather, furs, feathers, paper, bone and inks.
 Alcoholic solutions are used as indicators for alkaloid titrations.
-(5) Study has shown heartwood yields dyes for use in hair coloring. (see study below) (17)
+(5) Study has shown heartwood yields dyes for use in hair coloring. (see study below) (17) Also used as ceremonial body paint.

 - Oil: Essential oil from flowers used in perfumery.
 (4)